ariaesm/ariaesm/README.md

 | WELCOME TO ARIA ESMAEILZADEH PROFILE |
-You can see what I am currently up to on my website : [AriaEsmaeilzadeh.ir][1].
+You Can See What I am currently up to on my website : [AriaEsmaeilzadeh.ir][1].

 ## 📬 Get in touch
 <p align="center">